 Renee Lewis, Field Representative at CA DOJ (Retired), provides important guidance on how to maintain your COE and Centralized List (CL) accounts without interruptions to your business.
 In this session, you will also learn about new inspection procedures that, if not followed, could result in fines and affect your profits.

-Cyber Liability in an Evolving World – Recording Now Available
+Cyber Liability in an Evolving World

 With cyber-attacks and losses on the rise, it’s more important than ever that businesses have plans to best mitigate the risk.
 On Monday, April 25, NSSF the hosted Industry Compliance session “Cyber Liability in an Evolving World.”

 In this session, Alex Clark with Hylant Cyber Solutions shared insights on the unique threats and coverages facing everyone from local gun shops, large manufacturers, and everyone in between.
 Watch now to learn about these different threats and attacks businesses face, who the bad actors are (both domestic and foreign), and whether the attacks are targeted or random.
 Additionally, what you can do from an internal control standpoint and the protection options available via an insurance policy to best safeguard your business.